Rastan Saga: Regional differences

 Rastan Saga (the Japanese version) features an opening sequence, when the player starts the game, which explains the purpose of Rastan's journey.
 It is not included in the versions released in other countries (which are simply titled Rastan).
 Also, in the Japanese version when the player completes a stage ("Round") the "victory" screen has text pertaining to the storyline.
 In the international versions, there is a "generic" victory screen with generic text ("You are a brave fighter to have cleared such a difficult stage").
 However, the international versions feature a different attract sequence which shows all the items that can be obtained by the player along with their effect.

 In the Japanese version there are far fewer bats during the bat swarm sequences in the castle of level 1 than in other versions.

 In Europe, the arcade game was originally released with its Japanese title Rastan Saga.

 Ports

-Rastan was initially ported to various 8-bit home computers in Europe (the Commodore 64, ZX Spectrum and Amstrad CPC) by Imagine Software in 1987.
+Rastan Saga was initially ported to various 8-bit home computers in Europe (the Commodore 64, ZX Spectrum and Amstrad CPC) by Imagine Software in 1987.
 Taito imported Imagine's C64 version to the United States in 1988 and also released in 1990 two additional ports for the IBM PC and Apple IIGS, both of which were developed by Novalogic.

 An unreleased version for the Atari ST was discovered in demo form only.

 In 1988, Taito developed its own conversions for the MSX2 in Japan, and the Master System in North America and Europe.
 Both ports featured redesigned level layouts, with the Master System version replacing some of the boss characters as well.
 The latter was itself ported to the Game Gear and released exclusively in Japan on August 9, 1991.